WoWAnalyzer/WoWAnalyzer/docs/code-reviews.md

 ### Functional guidelines

-- **Don't** show multiple statistic boxes from 1 module (analyzer).
+- Please **don't** show multiple statistic boxes from 1 module (analyzer).
-- **Don't** add tooltips that do not reveal any new information.
+- Please **don't** add tooltips that do not reveal any new information.
 This is to avoid having a tooltip on everything so that users do not stop reading them because they don't contain anything interesting most of the time.

 ### Technical guidelines